Angkor Wat: Outer enclosure

 The temple complex is surrounded by an outer wall, 1024 m by 802 m and 4.5 m high.
 It is encircled by a 30 m apron of open ground and a moat 190 m wide and over 5 km in perimeter.
 The moat extends 1.5 km from east to west and 1.3 km from north to south.
 Access to the temple is by an earth bank to the east and a sandstone causeway to the west; the latter, the main entrance, is a later addition, possibly replacing a wooden bridge.
 There is a Gopuram at each of the cardinal points with the western one being the largest and consisting of three partially ruined towers.
-Glaize notes that this gopura both hides and echoes the form of the temple proper.
+Maurice Glaize notes that this gopura both hides and echoes the form of the temple proper.
+The main enclosure also served as a residential area, having been built on a grid system of residential “blocks.”
+These blocks consist of mounds and ponds indicative of a basic Khmer hamlet structure, with the mounds serving as the basis for residences and ponds providing a means of water storage for inhabitants.